2026-2027 Season Ticket packages available now!

 The Palo Alto Philharmonic Association is a registered non-profit organization, governed by an all-volunteer Board of Directors.
 In addition to presenting musically stimulating concerts at reasonable prices and in venues convenient to many, the Philharmonic is dedicated to encouraging all — young and old — to perform and appreciate serious contemporary and classical music.
 Our members as well as our audience, come from all over the Bay Area to make and enjoy music together.

-In addition to the four Orchestra Concerts that constitute the backbone of the season, there are two Chamber Concerts and a Family Concert.
+In addition to the four Orchestra Concerts that constitute the backbone of the season, there are three Chamber Concerts and a Family Concert.
 The Chamber Concerts are a mix of small instrumental groups, that include orchestra members and invited guest musicians.
 Over the years, a loyal following has attended these performances.
 Our most recent addition is our Baroque Concert, held at the beginning of each concert season in September.
 This concert, featuring chamber and small-ensemble music from the Baroque period, has been tremendously successful.
 Our Family Concert, at the close of each season in May, has attracted its own following.
 These concerts have featured winners of student concerto movement competitions, educational and musical journeys designed to interest and entertain young and old.

 Ticket prices cover only a small percentage of our operating costs; a large part of our success is due to your generous donations.